eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/qiro/implementations/QIROMaxClique.rst

     # The final graph that has been adjusted
     final_graph = qiro_instance.problem

 That’s it!
-In the following, we print the 5 most likely solutions together with their cost values, and compare to the NetworkX solution
+In the following, we print the 5 most likely solutions together with their cost values, and compare to the NetworkX solution.

 ::